 To connect your Strava account, select "Accounts & Settings" from the upper left menu and then "Strava."
 Next, enter your email address and password and choose "Login."
-RunGap will now connect securely to your account and ask you if you would like to update your activities and friend feed.
-If you choose "Update" RunGap will start importing your activities and a list of your Strava friends’ activities right away.
+RunGap will now connect securely to your account and ask you if you would like to update your activities.
+If you choose "Update" RunGap will start importing your activities right away.
 You can also choose "Disable" to leave importing disabled in case you need to tweak the settings or simply leave the connection in "Write Only" mode.
 You can enable and disable importing as you like later.

 If you normally use Facebook to connect to Strava, you may not remember your password.
 You can retrieve your password by entering your email address at this link: https://www.strava.com/account/recover.